Mangern/vespa-image-search-hack-pack/README.md

 # Getting started

-There are two versions of this app: a [java version](https://github.com/Mangern/vespa-image-search-hack-pack/tree/java) showcasing a custom Vespa Java API, and a [python version](https://github.com/Mangern/vespa-image-search-hack-pack/tree/penne-pixels) showcasing [PyVespa](https://pyvespa.readthedocs.io/en/latest/).
+There are two versions of this app: a [Java version](https://github.com/Mangern/vespa-image-search-hack-pack/tree/java) showcasing a custom Vespa Java API, and a [Python version](https://github.com/Mangern/vespa-image-search-hack-pack/tree/penne-pixels) showcasing [PyVespa](https://pyvespa.readthedocs.io/en/latest/).

 Head over to their respective branches to set up an environment to start hacking on this application!